CityOfNewYork/patterns-cli/readme.md

 ### 🗞 Script using ES module syntax.

 Library scripts are bundled using [rollup.js](https://rollupjs.org/guide/en/).
-Use the [library of utility modules](https://github.com/cityofnewyork/patterns-scripts/) to help keep scripting DRY.
+Use the [library of utility ES modules](https://github.com/CityOfNewYork/patterns-scripts) to help keep scripting DRY.

 ```javascript
 'use strict';